Angie0304/Signal_Processing/analysis_and_filtering/capacitance_estimation_with_rc_filter_signal/README.md

 # Capacitance Estimation Using an RC Filter and Signal Analysis

-This project presents the estimation of capacitance in an RC low-pass filter by analyzing its output signal.
+This module presents the estimation of capacitance in an RC low-pass filter by analyzing its output signal.
 The capacitance is calculated using the theoretical exponential model and experimental measurements obtained from an oscilloscope.

 ## Methodology